dogukannulu/crypto_api_kafka_airflow_streaming/README.md

 docker build --rm --build-arg AIRFLOW_DEPS="datadog,dask" --build-arg PYTHON_DEPS="flask_oauthlib>=0.9" -t puckel/docker-airflow .
 ```

-Then change the docker-compose-LocalExecutor.yml file with the one in this repo and add requirements.txt file in the folder.
+Then change the docker-compose-LocalExecutor.yml file with the one in this repo and add `requirements.txt` file in the folder.
 This will bind the Airflow container with Kafka container and necessary modules will automatically be installed:

 ```bash
 docker-compose -f docker-compose-LocalExecutor.yml up -d
 ```

-Now you have a running Airflow container and you can access to that on `https://localhost:8080`
+Now you have a running Airflow container and you can access the UI at `https://localhost:8080`

 ## Apache Kafka

 `docker-compose-kafka.yml` will create a multinode Kafka cluster.
 We can define the replication factor as 3 since there are 3 nodes (kafka1, kafka2, kafka3).
 We can also see the Kafka UI on `localhost:8888`.
+It also creates the MySQL server and binds it to Kafka and Airflow.

 We should only run: